SAP-samples/teched2025-AD167/README.md

 ## Requirements

 There are no dedicated requirement for this exercise.
-But in case you want to gain some further knowledge around SAP Build you can browse the official materials https://www.sap.com/products/technology-platform/build.html
+But in case you want to gain some further knowledge around SAP Build you can browse the official materials of [SAP Build] (https://www.sap.com/products/technology-platform/build.html)

 ## Exercises